-Personal Income Tax The Personal Income Tax Law includes the vast majority of all tax expenditure programs approved to date.
-It is estimated that tax expenditures will reduce 2014-15 Personal Income Tax General Fund revenues by more than \$37 billion.
+Personal Income Tax-The Personal Income Tax Law includes the vast majority of all tax expenditure programs approved to date.
+It is estimated that tax expenditures will reduce 2016-17 Personal Income Tax General Fund revenues by more than \$41 billion.

-Sales and Use Tax The Sales and Use Tax Law contains separately identifiable state tax General Fund expenditures worth about \$13 billion in 2014-15.
-Examples of these include food; prescription medicines; gas, electricity, and water delivered through mains; farm equipment; fuel sold to common carriers; and rental of linen supplies.
+Sales and Use Tax-The Sales and Use Tax Law contains separately identifiable state tax General Fund expenditures worth about \$10 billion in 2016-17.
+Examples of these include food; prescription medicines; gas, electricity, and water delivered through mains; farm equipment; and fuel sold to common carriers.

-Corporation Tax Fiscal year 2014-15 General Fund tax expenditures in the corporation category amount to over \$5 billion.
-Examples of these expenditures include provisions for research and development, interest on state and local government obligations, provisions for apportionment, and provisions for water's edge election.
+Corporation Tax-Fiscal year 2016-17 General Fund tax expenditures in the corporation category amount to over \$6 billion.
+Examples of these expenditures include provisions for research and development, interest on state and local government obligations, and provisions for water's edge election.

-Other Taxes Remaining tax expenditure programs are estimated to reduce revenues by over \$100 million annually.
+Other Taxes-Remaining tax expenditure programs are estimated to reduce revenues by over \$100 million annually.
 Much of this revenue loss results from aircraft jet fuel used by common carriers and the armed services, and diesel fuel used by transit districts and schools.